Fire Ants | Information and treatments

 Treatment of fire ant nests

-We need to follow the method specified by Biosecurity Queensland
+We need to follow the method specified by the National Fire Ant Eradication Program.

-- The treatment involves direct nest injection of all nests
+- The treatment involves direct nest injection of insecticide into all nests

-- The use of fire ant bait spread over the surrounding area will pick up any small nests (which can be hard to locate)
+- A granular fire ant bait is spread over the surrounding area to pick up any small nests (which can be hard to locate)

-- Return in 7 days to check activity / confirm eradication
+- We return in 7 days to check activity / confirm eradication

 Fire ant information